Introduction

 Proxy Server Setup

 The EHBP protocol uses specific headers to coordinate encryption keys between the client and enclave.
 Your proxy must forward these headers unchanged in both directions.
-For requests, you need to preserveEhbp-Client-Public-Key (the client’s public key for encrypting responses) and Ehbp-Encapsulated-Key (the encrypted symmetric key for the request body).
+For requests, you need to preserveEhbp-Encapsulated-Key (the HPKE encapsulated key, hex-encoded, 64 characters).

 CORS Configuration

 If your proxy will be called from browser-based applications, you’ll need to configure CORS headers to allow the browser to send and read the encryption headers.
-The key requirement is exposing the EHBP headers in both directions:Implementation Examples
+The key requirement is exposing the EHBP headers in both directions:Implementation Example

 Working with Custom Headers